gtvj/gtvj.github.io/_posts/2014-09-26-joy-in-ng-repeat.md

 Notice here that each HTML structure contains a `ng-click` directive that will call `ageEm()`, passing in the `person`, when the button is clicked.

-Now, when I first saw this, I thought it couldn&#8217;t possibly work because the person is out of scope when `ng-click` is triggered by the user. **But no!** AngularJS &#8211; somewhat magically &#8211; keeps the `ng-click` bound to the specific person so that the method works as you would hope.
+Now, when I first saw this, I thought it couldn't possibly work because the person is out of scope when `ng-click` is triggered by the user. **But no!** AngularJS &#8211; somewhat magically &#8211; keeps the `ng-click` bound to the specific person so that the method works as you would hope.
 No more messing about with putting person IDs on data-attributes or such-like, and greatly simplifying the front-end development tasks of evil geniuses everywhere.

 Another lovely bit of AngularJS.
-I&#8217;ll be using this, and you should probably too.
+I'll be using this, and you should probably too.